Hypothyroidism

 In addition to pain relief, the benefits of Knee replacement surgery are improved range of motion, mobility, and quality of life.

-When does a person requires Knee Replacement Surgery?
+When does a person require Knee (Arthroplasty) Replacement Surgery?

 Knee joint replacement surgery is an option when non-surgical treatments — such as braces, physical therapy, medicines, and rehabilitation — don’t relieve pain.
 People of any age or activity level who experience severe pain that limits everyday activities and disturbs sleep are good candidates for knee replacement.